Australian Women in Security Awards winners announced

 The awards night is an initiative to inspire more women to join what is one of Australia’s fast-growing but most male-dominated sectors.

-KPMG’s cyber strategy and diversity director Dominika Zerbe, who took home the IT security champion award, told CRN that “while many employers will ask for ten years plus experience in cyber, we have found that this inadvertently excludes women who have either had a previous career in a different field or have stopped working to raise a family.”
+KPMG’s cyber strategy and diversity director Dominika Zerbe, who took home the IT Security Champion Award, told CRN that “while many employers will ask for ten years plus experience in cyber, we have found that this inadvertently excludes women who have either had a previous career in a different field or have stopped working to raise a family.”

 “This is why we are focusing on who the individual is and the transferable skills they bring – and less about their years of experience.
 This is because research has confirmed that women will underestimate their skills and undersell their experience.”